ad-si/RosettaGit/content/tasks/bitmap.md

 ```

 ## J

-A number of addon packages are available for J that work with common image formats (including PPM), but here we will show a basic bitmap storage type as per the task description.
+A number of addon packages are available for J that work with common image formats (including PPM),
+but here we will show a basic bitmap storage type as per the task description.

 The structure is a 3-dimensional array of numbers.
 The shape of the array is height by width by 3.
 Each 1-dimensional cell of size 3 contains R, G and B numbers, in that order.
 Indexing is zero based.
 (We could instead have encoded RGB in a single integer...)

 No parameter validity checks are currently implemented.

 In J, allocating an uninitialized image would not normally be separated from creating
-the colored image, so <tt>makeRGB</tt> allows the specification of color during allocation.
-As a monad, <code>makeRGB</code> creates a black image with the specified height and width.
-It can also take a left argument (dyadic form) specifying the color(s) of the image. <code>fillRGB</code> requires a left argument specifying the color(s), but takes a bitmap (RGB) structure as the right argument.
+the colored image, so `makeRGB` allows the specification of color during allocation.
+As a monad, `makeRGB` creates a black image with the specified height and width.
+It can also take a left argument (dyadic form) specifying the color(s) of the image.
+`fillRGB` requires a left argument specifying the color(s),
+but takes a bitmap (RGB) structure as the right argument.

 '''Solution:'''